andreinakagawa/3d_limb_tracking/README.md

-# 3d_limb_tracking
+# 3D Limb Tracking

-3D limb tracking based on MPU6050
+## Synopsis
+This repository contains code for using a combination of MPU6050 devices for 3D tracking of limb motion (arm or leg, for example).